How To Turn An Owner-Run Business Into A Management-Run Business

 These three philosophical categories are what make a company run.
 As Hayden says, they are “cumulatively exhaustive and mutually exclusive.”

-So the transition toward a management-run company often comes down to refining your processes and priorities.
-At a management-run company, the leadership team will be the ones asking for more resources and designing the processes of the organization.
+So, the transition toward a management-run company often comes down to refining your processes and priorities.
+At a management-run company, the leadership team will ask for more resources and design the organization's processes.
 As a result, they’ll be the ones growing the company’s capabilities.

-These capabilities are made up of quarterly goals and quarterly rocks, annual rocks, and running the company to a set of core values.
+These capabilities comprise quarterly goals and quarterly rocks, annual rocks, and running the company to a set of core values.
 But first, you need to create a roadmap.

 Beginning The Transition